all-in-one-of/kb3d-for-houdini/README.md

 ## Installation

 The intended method of installation is through [Houdini packages](https://www.sidefx.com/docs/houdini/ref/plugins.html).
-After defining a `$HOUDINI_PACKAGE_DIR` in our global environment variables, we can save the repo inside said directory.
+After defining `$HOUDINI_PACKAGE_DIR` in our global environment variables, we can save the repo inside said directory along with a .json file pointing to it.

-After that we use the `kb3d-for-houdini.json.template` file, remove the `.template` extension to convert it into .json file and save it in the same directory (`$HOUDINI_PACKAGE_DIR`).
+A template .json file is part of the repo too (`kb3d-for-houdini.json.template`).

 ## Troubleshooting